Jurisch-Yaksi-lab/CiliaCoordination/README.md

 The code can be run 1) per recording 2) in batch.

-The single recording code (Master_analysis) is a script organized in sections.
+The single recording code *Master_analysis* is a script organized in sections/steps.

   Step 0: In the first section, one selects a ciliary beat recording with a .mat extension.
   Step 1: Define variables for analysing the recording.
 Mind to adjust the spatial resolution to the recorded ciliary beating.
 Unfortunately, the best values for lower frequency cutoff, minsize, and standard deviation depend on the tissue analyzed.